ffAudio/foleys_image_processing/README.md

 - Curve editor for LookupTables

-It's licensed permessively under BSD 3 clause, see LICENSE.md
+It's licensed permissively under BSD 3 clause, see `LICENSE.md`

 Let me know, what functionality you would hope to see.